shakebugs/shake-docs/docs/android/configuration-and-data/essentials.md

 * SMS
 * STORAGE

-On Shake dashboard, Shake lists those permissions that the user has granted access to.
+On Shake dashboard, only those permissions that the user has granted access to are listed.
-The ones you don't see listed were either denied or not requested at all.
+The ones you don't see were either denied or not requested at all.

 ## Attach more data